 I wish there was a special handshake for parents and allies of special needs kids.
 Something subtle, but noticeable that shows, “I understand what I am witnessing and I am cool with it, and you.
 I come as a friend.”
 It would need to be something that is appropriate in all cultures, so it could work on an international scale.
 Something inviting, like the Star Trek Vulcan salute, or a wink or something.
 It would really make our lives a lot easier.

-The room was packed.
+Except for today, the room was packed.

 Most kids sat on the floor of the retile show and parents sat in the back.
 The presenter was pretty funny, and made jokes throughout as he educated kids and parents.

 Someone else arrived partway through the show.
 A beautiful little girl, maybe about 5 or 6, who walked right through the crowd and up front to the reptile presenter.
-She showed no awareness of the others around her.
+She showed no concern for the others around her.
 The presenter frequently had to ask her, in front of everyone, to sit down, to stop touching his reptile containers or the reptiles themselves.
 She walked around touching other kids’ heads near the end of the show.

 One interesting fact: to date, nobody has died of an awkward situation.

 We finally went to the back of the children room where the mother with her little girl were reading.
-The mom was struggling to get her to hold onto a book and look at it, something RJ still struggles with but is getting much better at.
+The mom was struggling to get her to hold onto a book and look at it, something my son still struggles with, too.
 I noticed the mom spoke to her in Spanish, and the little girl answered in English.
-I was impressed by her dual language.
+I was impressed by their bilingual exchange.
 I wanted to go say hello to the mother, but I didn’t know how to do it and wondered if she was fluent in English.
 I knew some Spanish, but if I was going to connect, I feared my Spanish skills wouldn’t get the job done (this is why we need a special handshake!!!).

 I wish people could also consider what happens before the odd behavior, or at the very least what the function of the behavior is before they determine a person to be “bad”, or “weird”, or “naughty”.
 Right now, this is not considered to be relevant in the general population.
 Until that kind of thoughtfulness is pervasive in our society, kids like mine will live on the fringes.
 Until that day of sincere daily inclusion comes, I will keep writing to try to make the world a better place through education.

 On a more basic level, I wish we had a special handshake or signal for the day to day activities to help families move through the world of parenting a child with special needs.
 Something that says, “I get it!”.
-It would help me so much.
+It would help so much.